MTUHIDE/PillowTalk/README.md

 libraries: sudo apt-get install libbluetooth-dev
 bluetooth: https://stackoverflow.com/questions/34599703/rfcomm-bluetooth-permission-denied-error-raspberry-pi
 waitress: sudo pip install waitress

+The port that must be used for HTTPS is 443.
+The internal and external port might need to be different if you want the flask server accessible to external ip.

+To run the server, make sure that you are inside of the PillowTalk folder and run "python2.7 web_server.py".
+This will open the raspberry pi's ip as a flask server address.

 Hardware Pin Setup (specific for 4 output signals):